Serial Number

 - Course RequirementThe students should take along with their laptops in the class session.

-- Expected weekly study hours after class2 hours
+- Expected weekly study hours before and/or after class2 hours

 - Office Hour